Mapping the landscape of histomorphological cancer phenotypes using self-supervised learning on unlabeled, unannotated pathology slides: Data Availability

 \section{Data Availability}

-The Cancer Genome Atlas (TCGA) whole slide images and corresponding labels for lung lung adenocarcinoma (LUAD) and squamous cellcarcinoma (LUSC) are available at the Genomic Data Commons portal (\href{https://gdc.cancer.gov/}{https://gdc.cancer.gov/}).
+The Cancer Genome Atlas (TCGA) whole slide images and corresponding labels for the $10$ cancer types (BLCA, BRCA, CESC, COAD, LUAD, LUSC, PRAD, SKCM, STAD, UCEC) are available at the Genomic Data Commons portal (\href{https://gdc.cancer.gov/}{https://gdc.cancer.gov/}).
 This data is publicly available without restriction, authentication or authorization necessary.
 Reasonable requests for the additional New York University cohorts data may be addressed to the corresponding author.